Yaliang-Cai/magic-wand-fl/README.md

 This repository contains the full implementation, including datasets, training scripts, embedded code, and documentation, making it easy to understand, reproduce, and extend the project.

-> **Note:**
-> The web-based gesture recording interface used for data collection is adapted from the Magic Wand example project by Pete Warden.

 ## Hardware Requirements

 To run this project, the following hardware is required: